Comparative Negligence in Biloxi Car Accident Claims

 It should be noted that there are some exceptions to this rule.
 There is a limited exception in a car accident case if one is able to show that the wreck was intentional.
 For instance, the defendants may have been drag-racing and caused the crash.

 In such a case, a plaintiff could get several liability where he or she was able to recover the entire amount of the reward from a single defendant.
 The defendant who pays the plaintiff could seek contribution from the other defendants.
-A skilled attorney could help a plaintiff pursue a case involving multiple defendants.
+A Van Cleave attorney could help a plaintiff pursue a case involving multiple defendants.

 Factors that Could Shift Liability

 Several factors are considered when identifying who is liable in a car accident.
 The term liability refers to who is at fault and is responsible for the accident.
 When the police investigate the accident, they speak to the drivers involved and to the witnesses at the scene.
 The officer’s investigation could lead to a determination of which party is more at fault than another.

 While some witnesses may not have been interviewed by the investigating officer, they could be identified by an attorney.
 When a case comes in, the attorney may go to the site to see if there was a witness at a gas station or convenience store near the scene of the wreck.
 The lawyer may identify a witness and question him or her about what he or she saw regarding the accident.
 The attorney might use this witness statement to help determine who is at fault.

 Hiring an Accident Reconstructionist